dine-j/poker-hand/README.md

+# Poker hand

-# Grabyo front end technical test
+Front-end technical test in Javascript.

-At Grabyo we love board games and will have an occasional poker night.
-Since no one remembers the card ranking you will have to write a program that compare poker hands and determines a winner.

-## 1. Task
+## Task

 A poker hand has a constructor that accepts a string containing 5 cards: